Azure/azure-sdk-tools/tools/test-proxy/CONTRIBUTING.md

 Within this folder are all the components that make up the the tool `Azure.Sdk.Tools.TestProxy`, henceforth referred to as the `test-proxy`.

 This product is currently developed on Visual Studio 2022, but CLI build/test also work fine.
-Currently, this project is built against `.net 6.0.403`.
+Currently, this project only supports `.net 6`, though `.net 7` support is coming.

 To contribute a change: